googlefonts/googlefonts.github.io/gf-guide/hosting.md

 **Commits** are often referred to as a *snapshot* of the current changes and are a mechanism to make a labeled record of each step of the development.
 Registering these snapshots also makes it possible to roll back changes and return to a previous state of development if needed; this is the key concept of working with Git.

 -   We strongly suggest you learn to “Commit early, commit often” to keep small chunks of easy to define and understand changes.
 Make commits at meaningful points, e.g. one commit for updating the metadata, another for setting the metrics of your font, and a separate commit for changing a set of anchor positions.
 -   It is important to provide a clear and meaningful message with each commit to make it easy for other users to track the process and know what each change was for.
 If in doubt, study [Montserrat’s commit history](https://github.com/JulietaUla/Montserrat/commits/master).
 The commit titles should be short, clear and specific, and not repeated.
 For example, a series of commits that are all titled “VF Update” is not helpful.
 This is important because GF tools will use the commit messages to generate release notes.
-(See eg <https://github.com/googlefonts/gftools/issues/544> for a discussion of this.)
+(See, e.g., <https://github.com/googlefonts/gftools/issues/544> for a discussion of this.)
 -   Tracking the changes in a list of commits also makes it easier to go back in the repository’s history and reverse or recover any step performed.
 One Thai type designer and web developer said this about his experience with Git:

 > *I used to hate Git because I didn’t understand why I had to use it… until I started working with agile methods.
 Since then, I’ve kept using Git even on projects that I work on alone because the commit messages help me remember things I did and why I did them on each project.*